Pwnzer0tt1/firegex/README.md

 ### Main Points of Firegex
 #### 1. Efficiency
 Firegex should not slow down the traffic on the network.
-For this the core of firegex is a c++ binary file.
+For this the core of the main functionalities of firegex is a c++ binary file.
-1. The proxy itself is built with a binary c++ file that uses the boost library, well-known for it's stability and efficiency.
-2. The proxy works thanks to async io calls, granting great efficiency and minimum time loss
-3. The filtering is done by the binary file using the regex library PCRE2 to assicure high efficiency and the possibility to create complex regexes
 #### 2. Availability
 Firegex **must** not become a problem for the SLA points!
 This means that firegex is projected to avoid any possibility to have the service down.
 We know that passing all the traffic through firegex, means also that if it fails, all services go down.
 It's for this that firegex implements different logics to avoid this.
+Also, if you add a wrong filter to your services, firegex will always offer you a fast or instant way to reset it to the previous state.
 1. Every reverse proxy is isolated from each other, avoiding the crash of all the proxies started by firegex
 2. The proxy is a binary program written in C, started as an indipendent process with indipendent memory, and uses boost lib for the connection and the std lib for checking the regex for each packet
 3. If a regex fails for whatever reason, the proxy remove this from the filter list and continue to forward the packets like it did't exist.